 Most properties will not be subject to the Vacant Unit Tax, including:

 - Properties used as a principal residence by the owner, a family member or friend, or other permitted occupant for at least six months of the year

-- Occupied by tenants for at least six months in increments of 30 or more days
+- Properties occupied by tenants for at least six months in increments of 30 or more days

 - Meets the criteria for one of the exemptions

-The questionnaire is for informational purposes only.
+Use the questionnaire linked below to better understand whether the tax is applicable or not.
+Note: The questionnaire is for informational purposes only.
 It is not a determination on whether or not your property will be subject to the Vacant Unit Tax.
-If there are any discrepancies between the information provided here and the provisions of the Vacant Unit Tax by-law, the latter will prevail.
+If there are any discrepancies between the information provided here and the Vacant Unit Tax by-law provisions, the latter will prevail.

 Real Estate Transactions and the VUT